eturro/mmseq/README.md

 ## Building from source

 The [MMSEQ package](#installation) comes with semi-statically-linked binaries for 64-bit Mac OS X and GNU/Linux, which should work out of the box on most systems.
-However, if you get an `Illegal instruction (core dumped)' error, it is likely that you need to re-compile the binaries on your system to get them to work.
+However, if you get an `Illegal instruction (core dumped)` error, it is likely that you need to re-compile the binaries on your system to get them to work.
 In order to build from source, install the following dependencies ([more info](https://github.com/eturro/mmseq/blob/master/src/dependencies.md)):

 - [Boost C++ libraries](http://boost.org/)
 - [GNU Scientific Library](http://www.gnu.org/software/gsl)